-Whereas it is expedient to make provision for the establishment of Conciliation Courts to enable people to settle certain disputes through conciliation, and for matters connected therewith;
+WHEREAS the Local Government Institutions have been set up and it is expedient to make provisions for the establishment of conciliation courts to enable the people to settle certain disputes through conciliation, and for matter ancillary thereto.

-It is hereby enacted as follows :-
+It is hereby enacted as follows: -

-Short title, extent and commencement:- (1) This Act may be called the Azad Jammu and Kashmir Conciliation Courts Act, 1962.
+1. Short title, Extend and Commencement.- (1) This Act may be called Azad Jammu and Kashmir Conciliation Courts Act, 1986.

-(2) It extends to the whole of the Azad Jammu and Kashmir State.
+(2) It extends to the whole of Azad Jammu and Kashmir,

-(3) It shall come into force on such date as the Government may, by notification in the Official Gazette, appoint in this behalf.
+(3) It shall come into force on such date as the Government,

+may be notification in the Official gazette, appoint in this behalf.

-Definitions:- In this Act, unless there is anything repugnant in the subject or context.
+2. Definitions.
+In this Act, unless three is anything repugnant in the subject or context.--

-(a) 'Cognizable offence' means a cognizable offence as defined in Section 4 of the Code of Criminal Procedure, 1898 (Act V of 1898), as in force in Azad Kashmir ;
+(a) "Cognizable offence" means a cognizable offence as defined in Section 4 of the Code of Criminal Procedure, 1898 (Act V of 1898) as in force in Azad Jammu and Kashmir

-(b) 'Conciliation Court' means a Conciliation Court constituted under this Act ;
+(b) "Conciliation Court" means a Conciliation Court constituted under this Act;

-(c) 'Controlling Authority' means, in the case of a Union Council, the Deputy Commissioner of the concerned District;
+(c) "Appellate Authority" means, in the cases of Criminal and Civil nature the District Magistrate and District Judge respectively of the concerned District.

-(d) 'Decree' means a decree as denoted in Section 2 of the Code of Civil Procedure, 1908 (Act V of 1908), as in force in Azad Kashmir.;
+(d) "Decree" means a decree as defined in Section 2 of the Code of Civil Procedure 1908 (Act V of 1908) as in force in Azad Kashmir;

-(e) 'District Judge' shall include as Additional District Judge, a Subordinate Judge and a Civil Judge;
+(ec) "District Judge" shall include an Additional District Judge, a subordinate judge and a Civil Judge;

-(f) 'Government' means the Azad Government of the State of Jammu and Kashmir ;
+(f) "Government" means the Azad Government of the State of Jammu and Kashmir;

-(g) 'Party' shall include any person whose presence as such is considered necessary for a proper decision of the dispute and whom the Conciliation Court adds as party to such dispute;
+(g) "Party" shall include any person whose presence as such is considered necessary for a proper decision of the dispute and whom the Conciliation Court adds as party to such dispute;

-(h) 'Union' means an area declared to be a Union under the Azad Jammu and Kashmir Basic Democracies Act, 1960 ;
+(h) "Union" means an area declared to be a Union under the Azad Jammu and Kashmir Local Government Ordinance, 1979;

-(i) 'Union Council' means a Union Council constituted under the aforesaid Act.
+(i) "Union Council" means a Union Council constituted under the aforesaid Ordinance..

-Cases referable to conciliation:- (1) Notwithstanding anything contained in the Code of Criminal Procedure, 1898 (Act V of 1898), or in the Code of Civil Procedure, 1908 (Act V of 1908):-
+Cases referable to conciliation.
+(1) Notwithstanding anything contained in the Code of Criminal Procedure, 1898 (Act V of 1898), or in the Code of Civil Procedure, 1908 (Act V of 1908):

-(a) all cases falling under Part I of the Schedule shall, save as otherwise provided hereinafter, be referred to conciliation under this Act, and no civil or criminal Court shall have jurisdiction to try any such case ; and
+(a) all cases falling under Part I of the Schedule shall save as otherwise provided, hereinafter, be referred to conciliation under this Act, and no civil or criminal Court shall have jurisdiction to try any such case; and